sukeswan/cse210A-asgtest/README.md

 5. To delete the `arith` executable, you can run the command `make clean`

+The screenshots of the expected behavior can be found under `HW1 Output.pdf`

+The git logs for this project are under the `git logs` folder.
+Becasue I worked on three branches in sequence, I included the git logs for all three branches.
+I worked first with master, then version2, then version3.

 NOTE: As I am just learning what ASTs are and how to use them, I followed the tutorial linked [here](https://ruslanspivak.com/lsbasi-part7/).
 It comes reccomended by Prof Flanagan and Sherry, the TA.
 I also worked with Donald Stewart on the Makefile and we talked about ASTs and programming languages.